patrickbergman/EventDataAnalysis/readme.md

-getId() | Returns the player id as a string getTeamId() | Returns the id of the team to which the player belongs as a string getFullName() | Returns the full name of a player as a string
+getId() | Returns the player id as a string getTeamId() | Returns the id of the team to which the player belongs as a string getFullName() | Returns the full name of a player as a string getEvents() | Returns an array with all match events as Event class findEventsByQualifierId(qId) | Returns an array with all events that have a qualifier with qId as qualifier_id

 ### Event functions
 function | output